-For better coordination between Fire Station and firefighting staff, communication plays an important role.
+For better coordination between Fire Station and fire fighting staff, communication plays an important role.
 Hence, there is a need that each fire vehicle and Fire Station is equipped with a communication device.
 Accordingly, following communication equipments for urban Fire Station are recommended:

-- 1. Static Wireless Set (VHF): 1 set at each Fire Station. - 2.
-Mobile Wireless Set (VHF): 1 per vehicle. - 3.
-Walky-Talky: 1 per vehicle. - 4.
-Megaphone: One set per Fire Station/Fire Post.
+- 1. Static Wireless Set (VHF): One set at each Fire Station - 2.
+Mobile Wireless Set (VHF): One per vehicle - 3.
+Walky-Talky: One per vehicle - 4.
+Megaphone: One set per Fire Station/post